The Brain Connections Clinical Handouts provide:

 - a summary of the research to answer these questions

-- an activity to help you understand the information in the handout
+- discussion questions to help you apply the information

 How Can the Handouts Help Me?

-There are many benefits to understanding how the brain is affected by problem gambling, This information can:
+There are many benefits to understanding how the brain is affected by problem gambling.
+This Clinical Handouts can:

-- Help you prevent a relapse.
+- Help prevent relapses.
 You will learn about traps to avoid such as substitutions and high-risk situations that lead to strong urges

 - Make it easier to understand this complex problem

-- Give you confidence that you are reading information from trustworthy sources
+- Inspire confidence because the information comes from trustworthy sources

 Does This Information Apply to Addictions Other Than Gambling?

 Though the information and the research used to write these handouts comes mainly from the field of problem gambling, many of the concepts can apply to other addictions as well.
-If you are in counselling, your counsellor can help you see how this information applies to alcohol, drugs or other kinds of addictions.
+A counsellor can help advise how this information applies to alcohol, drugs or other kinds of addictions.

-The handouts and video were created by the team of Dr. Iris Balodis (a researcher in problem gambling and neurobiology working at the Peter Boris Centre for Addictions Research) and Deirdre Querney (a Registered Social Worker and Certified Problem Gambling Counsellor working at Alcohol, Drug & Gambling Services) in the City of Hamilton.
-Brain Connections was funded by the Gambling Research Exchange of Ontario (GREO).
-The research was selected based on both its recency and influence to ensure that you are reading the most accurate information that is available.
-The references are included in the handouts in case you want to look at the original studies.
+Brain Connections was created by the team of Dr. Iris Balodis (a researcher in problem gambling and neurobiology working at the Peter Boris Centre for Addictions Research) and Deirdre Querney (a Registered Social Worker and Certified Problem Gambling Counsellor working at Alcohol, Drug & Gambling Services) in the City of Hamilton.
+Brain Connections was originally funded by the Gambling Research Exchange of Ontario (GREO).
+The research was selected based on both its recency and impact.
+The references for the original studies are also included in the handouts.

 Where Can I Get More Information on Problem Gambling?